KyleMardell/quiz-crunch/README.md

 #### Form Section

 Users can choose their own quiz to play, with options for the number of questions, difficulty (easy, medium and hard), and category (any, general knowledge, video games, music, sport, film).
+Scores from a user selected quiz also count towards the local highscores.

 ![Form Tablet](/media/screenshots/form-tablet.png)